coupa/foundation-go/README.md

 ### Env variables

-* STATSD_HOST: Determines the statsD prefix for the metrics.
-Default 'app.io.coupahost.com'
+* STATSD_INSTANCE_NAME: Determines the statsD prefix for the metrics.
+Default to 'unknown_instance_name'
 * STATSD_URL: The statsD url and port.
 Useful for e.g. for local dev testing.
 Defaults to '172.17.0.1:8125'